What is brand equity?

 In the Duffy Brand Equity Cycle, we define “Trial” and “Buy” in the Advocacy Loop, as the sales phases where leads are converted/closed.
 The other eight steps are marketing phases where those leads are generated and nurtured, both leading up to the sale as well as after, leading to repeat purchase and recommendation.
 This creates a clear division between the roles of sales (closing leads) and marketing (generating, nurturing and retaining leads) which dictates the approach taken.

 With this model, brand equity meaning is defined as the degree to which a brand has achieved consumer awareness, understanding, interest, trust, trial, belief, affinity, loyalty, and advocacy among a defined target group.
 The cycle is intended to illustrate the nine ways that consumers create brand equity for companies over time, as they transition from inertia to advocacy.
 The activity of “branding” is simply to facilitate the consumer’s journey from inertia to advocacy while maximizing the effectiveness of each step along the way.
 All marketing activities should directly contribute to one of these steps (consumer awareness, consumer understanding, consumer interest, etc…) in a manner that will not hinder progress further along the cycle.
 This model may not conform to everyone’s brand equity definition.
-But, until a unified definition exists, we have found these steps provide a structured approach to building international brands in a measurable, defendable, and profitable manner.A consumer-centric brand equity definition
+But, until a unified definition exists, we have found these steps provide a structured approach to building international brands strategy in a measurable, defendable, and profitable manner.A consumer-centric brand equity definition